-Pyridostigmine is begun at 60 mg po q 3 to 4 h and titrated up to a maximum of 120 mg/dose based on symptoms.
+Pyridostigmine is begun at 60 mg orally every 3 to 4 hours and titrated up to a maximum of 120 mg/dose based on symptoms.
 When parenteral therapy is necessary (eg, because of dysphagia), neostigmine (1 mg = 60 mg of pyridostigmine) may be substituted.
-Anticholinesterase drugs can cause abdominal cramps and diarrhea, which are treated with oral atropine 0.4 to 0.6 mg (given with pyridostigmine or neostigmine) or propantheline 15 mg tid to qid.
+Anticholinesterase drugs can cause abdominal cramps and diarrhea, which are treated with oral atropine 0.4 to 0.6 mg (given with pyridostigmine or neostigmine) or propantheline 15 mg 3 to 4 times a day.

 Patients who have been responding well to treatment and then deteriorate require respiratory support because they may have cholinergic crisis, and anticholinesterase drugs must be stopped for several days.

-Immunosuppressants interrupt the autoimmune reaction and slow the disease course, but they do not relieve symptoms rapidly.
-After being given IVIG 400 mg/kg once/day for 5 days, 70% of patients improve in 1 to 2 wk.
-Effects may last 1 to 2 mo.
+Immunosuppressants (eg, corticosteroids, azathioprine, cyclosporine) interrupt the autoimmune reaction and slow the disease course, but they do not relieve symptoms rapidly.
+Thus, patients with myasthenic crisis require treatment with IVIG or plasma exchange.
+After being given IVIG 400 mg/kg once a day for 5 days, 70% of patients improve in 1 to 2 weeks.
+Effects may last 1 to 2 months.
 Plasma exchange (eg, 5 exchanges of 3 to 5 L plasma over 7 to 14 days) can have similar effects.

 Corticosteroids are necessary as maintenance therapy for many patients but have little immediate effect in myasthenic crisis.
 Over half of patients worsen acutely after starting high-dose corticosteroids.
-Initially, prednisone 10 mg po once/day is given; dose is increased by 10 mg weekly up to 60 mg, which is given for about 2 mo, then tapered slowly.
+Initially, prednisone 10 mg orally once a day is given; dose is increased by 10 mg weekly up to 60 mg, which is given for about 2 months, then tapered slowly.
 Improvement may take several months; then, the dose should be reduced to the minimum necessary to control symptoms.

-Azathioprine 2.5 to 3.5 mg/kg po once/day may be as effective as corticosteroids, although significant benefit may not occur for many months.
-Cyclosporine 2 to 2.5 mg/kg po bid may allow the corticosteroid dose to be reduced.
+Azathioprine 2.5 to 3.5 mg/kg orally once a day may be as effective as corticosteroids, although significant benefit may not occur for many months.
+Cyclosporine 2 to 2.5 mg/kg orally twice a day may allow the corticosteroid dose to be reduced.
 These drugs require the usual precautions.

 Other drugs that may be beneficial include methotrexate, cyclophosphamide, and mycophenolate mofetil.
 For patients with refractory disease, monoclonal antibodies (eg, rituximab, eculizumab) may be beneficial but are costly.

-Plasma exchange or IVIG is useful for myasthenic crisis and, for patients unresponsive to drugs, before thymectomy.
+Plasma exchange or IVIG (the usual treatment for myasthenic crisis) may also be useful if patients are unresponsive to drugs before thymectomy.

 Consider myasthenia gravis in patients with ptosis, diplopia, and muscle weakness after use of the affected muscle.